binesh28/module3project/README.md

-A sample project demonstrating usage of JSP & JSTL
+A sample project demonstrating usage of Servlets, JSP & JSTL